arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 Once connected, it sends a GET request to the server.
 The `read_response()` function reads data from the client and prints it in wrapped format on the Arduino IDE's Serial Monitor.
 In the `loop()` function, `read_response()` is continuously called to handle available data.
 If the server gets disconnected, the client is disconnected, and the sketch enters an infinite loop, halting further execution.
 The `printWifiStatus()` function is included, which prints the connected network SSID, the board's IP address, and the signal strength (RSSI) on the Arduino IDE's Serial Monitor.

-To learn more about Wi-Fi® connectivity in Opta devices, check out our [Bluetooth® Low Energy, Wi-Fi® and Ethernet on Opta™ tutorial](https://docs.arduino.cc/tutorials/opta/getting-started-connectivity).
+To learn more about Wi-Fi® connectivity in Opta™ devices, check out our [Bluetooth® Low Energy, Wi-Fi® and Ethernet on Opta™ tutorial](https://docs.arduino.cc/tutorials/opta/getting-started-connectivity).

 ### Bluetooth Low Energy®